 The Municipality has a policy to recognize a subscription liability and a right-to-use subscription asset (subscription asset) in the financial statements.
 Variable payments based on future performance of the Municipality, usage of the underlying Information Technology (IT) asset, or number of user seats are not included in the measurement of the subscription liability, rather, those variable payments are recognized as outflows of resources (expenses) in the period the obligation for those payments is incurred.
 At the commencement of a SBITA, the Municipality initially measures the subscription liability at the present value of payments expected to be made during the subscription term.
 Subsequently, the subscription liability is reduced by the principal portion of subscription payments made.
-Subscription liabilities, less any payments made to the SBITA vendor before the commencement of the subscription term, and capitalizable initial implementation cost, less any incentives received from the SBITA vendor at or before the commencement of the subscription term.
+Subscription assets are recorded at the amount of the initial measurement of the subscription liabilities, less any payments made to the SBITA vendor before the commencement of the subscription term, and capitalizable initial implementation cost, less any incentives received from the SBITA vendor at or before the commencement of the subscription term.